On the path to adulthood, we’ve all faced our fair share of challenges.

 Before the men reading this article scroll down to the next awkward health scenario, a word of warning: Don’t!

 You’ve obviously got nipples, too, and you can also get breast cancer.
-While it’s nowhere near as common as it is in women (it accounts for less than 1 percent of all breast cancers), it can be more deadly.
+While it’s nowhere near as common as it is in women (it accounts for

 Why?
 Researchers theorize that men may not realize they can even get this type of cancer, so it’s not on their radar.